Car Won’t Start Power Steering Light On; Why?

 You may also experience a power steering warning light if your vehicle has a loose or broken belt.

-Replace the belt as soon as possible if this is the case; it’s best to deal with the issue right away so that it doesn’t cause any damage to other parts of your vehicle’s power steering system.
+Replace the belt as soon as possible if this is the case.
+Make sure to tighten the belt properly while you put on the new one.
+It is best to deal with the issue right away so that it doesn’t cause any damage to other parts of your vehicle’s power steering system.

 And if you have the electric power steering, the problem can be the electronic computer or its component.